PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Installing pre-commit
 ---------------------

-PlasmaPy uses pre-commit_ to automate code quality checks and make automatic fixes.
+PlasmaPy uses pre-commit_ to automate code quality checks and perform automated fixes.
 Because pre-commit checks are performed on GitHub, it is optional to set up pre-commit locally.

 .. tip::

-   We recommend installing pre-commit locally on your computer after you become comfortable with the |code contribution workflow|.
+   We recommend enabling pre-commit locally on your computer after you become comfortable with the |code contribution workflow|.

 To enable pre-commit on your computer: